PGM-11 Redstone: Redstone derivatives

+US Army field group erecting Redstone missile.

 In 1955, the Jupiter-C rocket (not to be confused with the later, unrelated Jupiter IRBM) was developed as an enhanced Redstone for atmospheric and reentry vehicle tests.
 It had elongated propellant tanks for increased burn time and a new engine that burned a fuel mixture known as hydyne and under the name of the Jupiter C/Juno 1 was used for the first successful US space launch of the Explorer 1 satellite in 1958.

 The Mercury-Redstone Launch Vehicle was a derivation of the Redstone with a fuel tank increased in length by 6 ft and was used on 5 May 1961 to launch Alan Shepard on his sub-orbital flight to become the second person and first American in space.
 It retained the Jupiter C's longer propellant tanks, but went back to using ethyl alcohol/water for propellant instead of hydyne.

 From 1966 to 1967, a series of surplus modified Redstones called Spartas were launched from Woomera, South Australia, as part of a joint U.S.–United Kingdom–Australian research program aimed at understanding re-entry phenomena.
 These Redstones had two solid fuel upper stages added.
 The U.S. donated a spare Sparta for Australia's first satellite launch, WRESAT, in November 1967.